shivam13juna/BuoyantFeatherCape/README.md

 1. Craft or find a Feather Cape in Valheim.
 2. Equip the Feather Cape.
 3. Jump!
 Enjoy your newfound aerial prowess.
-    *   *(If there are specific controls or mechanics, e.g., holding jump for a higher leap, describe them here).*

 ---

 ## 🏗️ Building from Source 🏗️

 If you'd like to build the mod yourself:

-1. Clone this repository.
+1.  **Clone this repository.**
+2.  **Set up Game Libraries:**
+    *   The project references game and BepInEx DLLs from a local folder named `_GameOriginalLibs`.
+    *   Run the `update_local_libs.ps1` PowerShell script located in the root of the repository.
+This script will attempt to copy the necessary DLLs from a standard Valheim installation path (`C:\Program Files (x86)\Steam\steamapps\common\Valheim`).
+    *   If your Valheim installation is in a different location, you'll need to edit the `$valheimBasePath` variable at the top of `update_local_libs.ps1` before running it.
+    *   The script copies files like `BepInEx.dll`, `0Harmony.dll`, `assembly_valheim.dll`, `UnityEngine.dll`, and `UnityEngine.CoreModule.dll` into the `_GameOriginalLibs` directory.
-2. Open `FeatherCapeJump.sln` in Visual Studio.
+3.  **Open the Solution:** Open `FeatherCapeJump.sln` in Visual Studio.
-3. Ensure you have the .NET SDK (as specified in the `global.json` or project file) installed.
+4.  **Install .NET SDK:** Ensure you have the .NET SDK (as specified in the project file, likely .NET Framework 4.7.2) installed.
-4. Restore NuGet packages.
+5.  **Restore NuGet Packages:** Visual Studio should do this automatically, or you can do it manually.
-5. Build the solution in `Release` configuration.
+6.  **Build the Solution:** Build the solution in `Release` configuration.
 The `FeatherCapeJump.dll` will be located in `bin/Release/net472/`.

+**Build Workflow:**
+The `update_local_libs.ps1` script is crucial for local development.
+It ensures that the project has access to the required game assemblies.
+When you build the project in Visual Studio, it compiles `Class1.cs` (and any other C# files) against these libraries, producing `FeatherCapeJump.dll`.

-The project uses a GitHub Actions workflow (`.github/workflows/release.yml`) to automatically build and create releases on pushes to the `master` branch that are tagged (e.g., `v1.0.0`).
+The project also includes a GitHub Actions workflow (`.github/workflows/release.yml`) to automatically build and create releases on pushes to the `master` branch that are tagged (e.g., `v1.0.0`).
+This automated workflow handles the build process in a clean environment.

 ---